Aquafina-water-bottle/jp-mining-note/docs/docs/cardtypes.md

 # Reveal Cards

-Reveal cards are a group of card types that have the distinct feature that the word is shown at the front, while the sentence is hidden but can be shown through some natural means.
+Reveal cards (previously known as hybrid cards) are a group of card types that have the distinct feature that the word is shown at the front, while the sentence is hidden but can be shown through some natural means.
 Additionally, all reveal cards have some form of underline beneath